TaitoUnited/full-stack-template/CONFIGURATION.md

 Tests are grouped in test suites (see the `test-suites` files).
 All test suites can be kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
 You can enable data cleaning in `taito-config.sh` with the `ci_exec_test_init` setting, but you should use it for dev environment only.

 You can run integration and end-to-end tests manually with the `taito test[:TARGET][:ENV] [SUITE] [TEST]` command, for example `taito test:server:dev`.
 When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.

-> Once you have implemented your first integration or e2e test, enable the CI test execution by setting `ci_exec_test=true` for dev environment.

-* [ ] All done